yardenshoham/nalgeon.github.io/content/posts/2023/sql-window-functions-ranking/index.md

 ## Salary groups

-Let's divide the employees into three groups depending on the size of the salary:
+Let's divide the employees into three groups according to their salary:

 -   high-paid,
 -   medium-paid,